Teams use various iPaaS solutions to manage business relationships and organize workflows across platforms.

 2. Workato

 Best for: Mid-to-large organizations that want pre-built recipes and community-shared automation templates.
-Its strength is getting common business automations running quickly, though its pre-built solutions may not offer the fine control you need for deeply customized field mapping or cross-company sync.
+Its strength is getting common business automations running quickly, though its pre-built solutions may not offer the fine control needed for deeply customized field mapping or cross-company sync.

-Pricing is quote-based, and there’s no free trial.
+Pricing is quote-based with no free trial.

 3. Exalate

+The platform handles outages by queuing sync events during downtime and restoring connections automatically when systems come back online.
 Security features include TLS encryption, JWT authentication, and role-based access controls.
-Exalate holds ISO 27001:2022 certification, and you can review their full security posture at trust.exalate.com.
+Exalate holds ISO 27001 certification, which you can review at trust.exalate.com.

 Best for: Cross-company integrations, MSPs managing multiple client environments, and teams that need deep bidirectional sync with independent control on each side.
 Especially strong for ITSM-to-development workflows involving Jira, ServiceNow, Zendesk, and Salesforce.